Abhishekh-Singh/Sensor-Fault-Detection/README.md

 This is a Binary Classification problem, in which the affirmative class indicates that the failure was caused by a certain component of the APS, while the negative class indicates that the failure was caused by something else.

+The Data is provided by Scania, a major Swedish manufacturer, focusing on commercial vehicles—specifically heavy lorries, trucks and buses.

 ### Solution Proposed
 In this project, the system in focus is the Air Pressure system (APS) which generates pressurized air that are utilized in various functions in a truck, such as braking and gear changes.
 The datasets positive class corresponds to component failures for a specific component of the APS system.
 The negative class corresponds to trucks with failures for components not related to the APS system.